 Some contracts and grants may require that you use their categories.
 In that case, establish a clear map for your system from theirs (e.g., office expenses may include telephone, printing and your Internet connection).
 You can also separate out expenses by grant in your budget.

-What If I Haven’t Had a Volunteer Support Budget Before?
+What If I Haven’t Had a Volunteer Program Budget Before?

-When developing budgets for activities that others staff aren’t overly familiar with (volunteer management anyone?), it’s useful to add short narrative explanations for entries.
-This helps those reviewing the budget become aware of the underlying rationale and alerted as to the reasons why a number in this year’s proposed budget may be different from last year.
+When developing budgets for activities other staff aren’t overly familiar with (volunteer management anyone?), it’s useful to add short narrative explanations for entries.
+This helps those reviewing the budget become aware of the underlying rationale and alerts them as to the reason why certain number in this year’s proposed budget may be different from last year.

 - Staff Info (positions, qualifications, roles, etc., paid and volunteer)